 To ensure the digital transformation of its processes and enable improved service delivery to citizens, the LEC undertook a journey to the cloud and subsequently became the first company in Lesotho to embrace a cloud roadmap.
-As an initial step, the organisation deployed its Enterprise Resource Planning(SAP) Development and Disaster Recovery (DR) environments, to the cloud.
+As an initial step, the organization deployed its Enterprise Resource Planning(SAP) Development and Disaster Recovery (DR) environments, to the cloud.

 First Parastatal in Lesotho to Embrace a Cloud Roadmap